ucnc2026/ucnc2026.github.io/submission.markdown

 ## Special Issue

-Authors of selected papers will be invited to submit extended versions for publication in a special issue of the International Journal of Natural Computing by Springer-Verlag.
+Authors of selected papers will be invited to submit extended versions for publication in a special issue of Natural Computing by Springer-Verlag.